epn-vespa/tutorials/atmospheres/SPICAM_vs_MCD/README.md

 ### Back to VESPA portal
-* Go to the right end of the table
-* Click value in Datalink_url of the selected line.
-A new page open.
-* (The first link opens the profile in ascii format)
+* This page first provides a link which opens the profile in ascii format
-* In the yellow dialogue MCD_scenario, enter "28" (id of the Martian year in the simulation)
+* In the yellow dialogue MCD_scenario, enter "28" (ID of the Martian year used in the simulation)
 * This opens an xml file in your browser (this is a simulated profile in the same conditions as the observation)
 * Copy the url from your browser and paste it to TOPCAT (click on "Open new Table" icon and paste it in the first field)